 Inland Bank and Trust is currently a medium-size bank and manages $1 billion in assets as well as deposits totaling $895 million.
 Its Texas Ratio is 7.56%, denoting that the bank is in good financial condition and unlikely to fail.
 Additionally, Inland Bank and Trust is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Inland Bank and Trust to Other Competitive Offers

 |Certificates of Deposit|| ||$10000 for all terms|

 Inland Bank and Trust has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Inland Bank and Trust does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Inland Bank and Trust does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Inland Bank and Trust's CD rates are fair compared to the national average.Back to Overview
+Inland Bank and Trust's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Inland Bank and Trust Near Me

-Inland Bank and Trust has 12 physical locations in the U.S.Back to Overview
+Inland Bank and Trust has 12 branches in the U.S.Back to Overview